jetify-com/devbox/docs/app/docs/devbox_examples/languages/zig.md

     ]
 ```

 This will install the latest version of Zig.
 You can find other installable versions of Zig by running `devbox search zig`.
+You can also view the available versions on [Nixhub](https://www.nixhub.io/packages/zig)